 828-669-0685

-National Cemeteries — Definitions of Burial Space
+Definition of Burial Space

-VA Grant-Funded Cemetery:
+VA Grant-Funded Cemetery: Yes

-• Grants are used only to establish, expand or improve veterans cemeteries that are owned and operated by a state, territory or tribe.
+• Grants are used only to establish, expand or improve Veterans cemeteries that are owned and operated by a state, territory or tribe.
 Aid is granted only to states, territories or tribes, not to private organizations, counties, cities, or other government agencies.

 • VA can provide up to 100 percent of the development cost for an approved project.
 For establishment of new cemeteries, VA can provide for operating equipment as well.
 VA cannot pay for acquisition of land.